ga-dc/scribble/readme.md

 TODO:

--Make so comments, like posts, are related to Users.
 -Add tags and categories as per bonus.

 -Make it look better.

--Take care of error handling.
+-Take care of error handling for out of range requests.